After proofreading to check misspellings or grammatical errors on your resume, look for these nine details to further polish it (Business Insider):

 - Present tense for a past job

 Check your verb tenses.
-Always use past tense for past jobs and use the present tense only when describing your current job (if you are currently employed).
+Always use past tense for past jobs and use the present tense only when describing your current responsibilities (if you are currently employed).

 - Unnecessary words